Battle of Stone Arabia

 Erected by Heritage New York Department of Parks,Recreation and Historic Preservation.

 Location.
 42° 56.557′ N, 74° 33.362′ W. Marker is in Fort Plain, New York, in Montgomery County.
 Marker is on Ephratah Road, on the right when traveling east.
+Markers are in the church driveway.
 Touch for map.
-Markers are in the church driveway.
 Marker is in this post office area: Fort Plain NY 13339, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Wagner Home (approx. 2.3 miles away); Van Alstyne Homestead (approx. 2.7 miles away); Canajoharie Academy
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Former Dutch Reformed Church

 Regarding Battle of Stone Arabia.
 This raid was enormously successful for the British.
 The winter encampment for the Continental Army in the winter of 1780-81 at Morristown was more severe than the one endured at Valley Forge, partly because of lack of food supplies caused by this raid.